 - Structure and mutating methods with structures

-As we mentioned earlier, the popularity of Swift has resulted in a massive community being built up of resources that can help you learn Swift.
+There is a massive community of resources that can help you learn Swift.
 But what resources are worth your time?
+Great question.

 No matter whether you are new to programming entirely, or just new to Swift, Apple has you covered.
 On the Apple Developer website, you’ll find plenty of resources that can help you master the basics of Swift.